Sitecore/Sitecore.Demo.XMCloud.Verticals/README.md

 Go to the `src\sxastarter\src\assets\sass\abstracts\vars` and update the colors in the `_colors.scss` file.
 Note, that each site has it's own color set for both light and dark theme.

-Note, that each site has a special `site-*` class applied, this allows to apply custom CSS to each of the sites.
+Note, that each site has a special `site-*` class, this allows to apply custom CSS the specific site(s).